allegro/allegro.tech/_posts/2020-05-14-hexagonal-architecture-by-example.md

 Each adapter works on its data model, which can translate itself “from” or “to” the domain model, which on the other hand is adapter-model-agnostic.
-That's why you can use
+That's why you should always favour
 ```
 ArticleResponse.of(domainArticle)
 ```
-but never
+over
 ```
 domainArticle.toResponse()
 ```